obewan/SMLP/README.md

 - Add a Predictive mode.`[in progress]`
 - Add a pipe input.
+- Add a config file.
 - Improve code coverage to 80%.
 - Add interactive testing.
 - Add an auto-training feature (searching for the best parameters).
 - Add a GUI (but probably on a more advanced project).

-Tensors, CUDA support and ONNX (Open Neural Network Exchange) format will be for an other and more advanced AI project.
+_Tensors, CUDA support and ONNX (Open Neural Network Exchange) format will be for an other and more advanced AI project._

 # Usage